kyma-project/istio/docs/technical-design.md

 ![IstioOperator Overview](./istio-operator-overview.svg)

+We want to keep the operator as simple as possible, that's why we decided to start with one controller that consists of self-contained components executing reconciliation logic.
+The resource used by this controller is [Istio CR](https://github.com/kyma-project/istio/blob/main/docs/xff-proposal.md).

 ### Ownership of current resources in Kyma repository

 In the transitioning to a more modularised architecture, the [IstioOperator resource](https://github.com/kyma-project/kyma/tree/main/resources/istio),